dnsimple/dnsimple-support/content/articles/cancel-subscription.markdown

 # Unsubscribe

-After unsubscribing, we'll no longer charge you a monthly/yearly fee, and your domains will no longer resolve with us.
+After you unsubscribe, we'll no longer charge you a monthly/yearly fee, and your domains will no longer resolve with us.
 You may resubscribe at any time, and your domains will resolve again.

 <info>
 All your domains and records will remain in your account.